Greener Closet

 7/10

-MATE the Label's use of organic cotton, which requires less water than conventional cotton, contributes to water conservation.
-The brand also employs water-efficient dyeing techniques to minimize water usage and pollution.
-However, specific data on water savings and pollution reduction are not readily available, indicating room for more transparent reporting in this area.
+The use of organic cotton, which requires 87% less water than conventional cotton, indicates a commitment to water conservation.
+However, specific data on water usage and pollution control measures in their production processes are limited.

 Ethical Labor Practices and Fair Wages